avanzu/AdminThemeBundle/Resources/docs/layout.md

 This is basically a parameter bag with some pre-defined values based on the bundle configuration.

 ### Partials
-In order to make overriding some of the template regions, there are several partials included within the layout which can be overridden individually as described [here][1].
+In order to make overriding some of the template regions easier, there are several partials included within the layout which can be overridden individually as described [here][1].

 Listed in the order of appearance, these are: